sbansiwal/automated-acces-control/README.md

 ### Mission
-- To quickly give access to devs to the tools they need to do thier jobs
+- To quickly give access to devs to the tools they need to do their jobs